martinResearch/postponed/README.md

 # Motivation

-The common approach to to use multiprocessing to run a function that takes several input arguments over several sub processes is to use `pool.starmap` as done in the following example:
+The common approach to run a function that takes several input arguments over several sub processes is to use `multiprocessing.Pool`'s `starmap` method as done in the following example:

 ```
 import multiprocessing